MA in Cultural Sustainability (MACS)

 Impacto Latin Newspaper named Morales as one of the 2017 Delaware Valley's Most Influential Latinos for her work as director of the Philadelphia Folklore Project.Read More

 In this era of increasing homogeneity and globalization, local history, traditions, and ways of life are among our most endangered resources and precious assets.
-By strengthening and building on the foundations of these resources-whether artistic, linguistic, musical, economic, or environmental-we can begin to counter the powerful forces that endanger communities around the world.
+By strengthening and building on the foundations of these resources—whether artistic, linguistic, musical, economic, or environmental—we begin to counter the powerful forces that endanger communities around the world.

 Our M.A. in Cultural Sustainability brings together knowledge from cultural anthropology, public history, folklore, ethnomusicology, communications, leadership studies and management, museum education, community development, and activism to teach you to effect positive, community-driven change in the cultures you care about most—whether it be an African village, an American inner-city neighborhood, a remote tribe in Asia, or a threatened public space just down the street.
 The discipline of cultural sustainability can be and will be applied wherever valued ways-of-life are at risk.